hgb2/PSAS-Capstone/docs/Design.md

 PRINT startup information including whether test mode is enabled

-INIT struct containing to-be-determined information which will be shared between modules CALL InitializeSensorModule with address of shared memory structure CALL InitializeControlModule with address of shared memory structure INIT variables/class/struct containing means of using high-precision time constructs
+INIT struct containing to-be-determined information which will be shared between modules CALL InitializeDataFormatterModule with address of shared memory structure CALL InitializeSensorModule with address of shared memory structure CALL InitializeControlModule with address of shared memory structure INIT variables/class/struct containing means of using high-precision time constructs